 The queen lays one egg a day.
 The general time frame from egg to adult is 34 to 38 days, with the exception of winter, when it may take 6 to 7 months.

-Why They Are A Pest
+Why They Are a Pest

 Often ants are considered more of a nuisance pest.
 They do not appear to cause too much harm and are usually considered extremely annoying and perhaps even embarrassing to find in your home.
-However, while foraging for food and water, it is possible for ants to contaminate food.
-Therefore, potentially posing a risk to the health and well-being of you and your family.
+However, while foraging for food and water, it is possible for ants to contaminate food, potentially posing a risk to the health and well-being of you and your family.

 Modern’s HomeCare Green program is a wise investment to ensure your home is protected against 60 pests year round- including ants!
-By customizing treatment to the season and biology of the target pests, we take a proactive approach to get rid of pests in your home before they become an issue.
-For more information on keeping your home pest free, get a quote today or contact our local pest control specialist!
+By customizing treatment to the season and biology of the target pests, we take a proactive approach to getting rid of pests in your home before they become an issue.
+For more information on keeping your home pest free, get a quote today or contact your local pest control specialist!